IroshPerera03/kethaka/README.md

     ./kethaka example.kbc
     ```

-## Contributing
+## 🤝 Contributing

 We welcome contributions to the කේතක project!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.
+Your help is greatly appreciated! 🙌

-## License
+## 📜 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Acknowledgements
+## 💖 Acknowledgements

 Special thanks to all the contributors and supporters of this project.
-Your efforts are greatly appreciated!
+Your efforts are greatly appreciated! 🌟